qznc/d-tut/source/hello.rst

    $ rdmd hello.d
    Hello World!

+The nice fact about ``rdmd`` is that it finds additional files automatically and links them, whereas ``dmd`` only compiles the arguments.
+Hence, ``rdmd`` serves as a simplistic build tool, such that you might not even need something like a Makefile.

-Since the compiler is very fast, this feels like using a scripting language.
+The compiler is quite fast,
+so it might feel like using a scripting language.
-You could even put the invocation into the file as a shebang on UNIX.
+You could even put the invocation into the file as a shebang on UNIX and use D for small scripts.

 .. code-block:: sh